GayathriDeviRV/deep-research-agent/README.md

 # deep-research-agent
-An autonomous AI system that leverages LangGraph and web search to iteratively research and synthesize comprehensive answers to user questions.
+This project implements a sophisticated deep research agent powered by Large Language Models (LLMs) and a web search tool.
+It leverages LangGraph for orchestration, allowing autonomous agents to collaborate on a research task, and LangChain for interacting with LLMs and tools.
+The system can iteratively search for information and then synthesize it into a comprehensive answer.

 ---